aoibht/FHIR-Scrape/README.md

 This is a simple web scraper written in Python.

-This program converts the FHIR Standards website into an API.
+This program converts the FHIR Standards website into an database.

 First, this program scrapes the index page for the FHIR website: https://www.hl7.org/fhir/resourcelist.html This build a list of all the FHIR resources, defining their group, category, name, definition, and url.